 For the full allowances, deductions and tax rate tables applicable for personal assessment for 2012/13 to present, see the IRD's pamphlet PAM61e.
-Please note that there is a new personally applicable "Domestic Rent Deduction" of \$100,000 (subject to impending legislative approval at the time of publication).
+Please note that there is a new personally applicable "Domestic Rent Deduction" of up to \$100,000 per tax year (2022/23 onwards).